For safety always use fully thawed meats.

 It's easy to cook rice using a slow cooker, rice will steam while cooking in a slow cooker.
 Most rice will be cooked in about an hour but it's OK to leave rice in for the entire cooking cycle.

-Dried beans are wholesome and economical.
+Dried beans are nutrient-rich and economical.
 They should be soaked, and then boiled before adding to your slow cooker recipes.
 Follow package instructions.
 Many dried beans require about 2 hours of prep time before they're ready for the slow cooker, so plan accordingly.

 Fully cooked, rinsed canned beans may be used as a substitute for dried beans but should be added at the end of the cooking cycle to maintain integrity of the bean.For additional hints and tips,